panva/node-oidc-provider/docs/README.md

 ### extraTokenClaims

-Function used to get additional access token claims when it is being issued.
-These claims will be available in your storage under property `extra`, returned by introspection as top level claims and pushed into `jwt` formatted tokens as top level claims as well.
+Function used to get additional claims for an Access Token when it is being issued.
+These claims will be available in your storage under property `extra`, returned by introspection as top level claims and pushed into `jwt` or `paseto` formatted tokens as top level claims as well.
 Returned claims may not overwrite pre-existing top level claims.